nicolodalvit/nicolodalvit.github.io/index.md

     <details><summary> <i>Abstract</i> </summary>
     <p align="justify">
-    Using French firm-level micro-data, I find evidence that firms with low expected growth are more sensitive to aggregate shocks.
-I interpret these findings using a frictional model offirm growth.
-The estimated model suggests that this heterogeneous sensitivity can have important consequences for the elasticity of aggregate net job creation to the aggregate state.
+    Using firm level micro-data, I find evidence that firms with lower growth prospects are more sensitive to aggregate shocks.
+I interpret these findings using a model of demand accumulation and endogenous entry and exit decisions, which I then estimate on French data.
+The resulting cyclical dynamics of firms provide an explanation for the observed counter-cyclical dispersion in firms' growth rates.
+The results in this paper caution against the use of realised dispersion in firm growth rates as a proxy for time-varying uncertainty.
+The estimated negative correlation between a firm's sensitivity to aggregate shocks and its expected future growth rate is shown to have important consequences for the cyclical characteristics of entering and exiting firms.
+The quantitative model suggests that this compositional effect is sizeable and equivalent to around $10.5\%$ of the drop in aggregate employment between 2008 and 2009.
     </p>
     </details>